GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Since we want to apply theses filtering and the rest of the cleaning procedures to the entire findings - not just to one single observation -, we will store the whole list in a variable named `span_tag` so that we can perform the same operations to them all.

 To do this, we will declare the an empty list `prices` and we will run it into a for-loop.
-In this iteration, we will append the whole value of each `span_tag` string, excep for their 1st possition.
+In this iteration, we will append the whole value of each `span_tag` string, except for their 1st position.
 All this is:

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/79451d53-b920-43a3-a726-e31f8326c398)